cleoold/soundtrack-downloader/README.md

         Redownload existing files.
 This option does not affect generation of info.json and link.
 Default: false -track value
         Tracks to download.
 Format: [disc number-]track number.
 Example: -track 1-1,1-2.
 Special value '*' means all tracks.
 Default to all tracks.
+  -track-format-preference value
+        File format preference.
+If available, files with types in the left of this list will be downloaded.
+Default to 'FLAC,MP3,OGG,*'
   -url string
         URL to download